mauriciofierrom/mauriciofierrom.github.io/posts/2020-04-17-dialog-flow-fulfillment.markdown

   return EncounterParams{..}
 ```

-We use the `Maybe` monad because monads are useful math-based abstractions we like having the option of
+<span class="fun is-hidden">We use the `Maybe` monad because monads are useful math-based abstractions we like having the option of
-learning some day outside the context of Haskell and which are also related to a couple of nice food metaphors, and we don't fear them.
+learning some day outside the context of Haskell and which are also related to a couple of nice food metaphors, and we don't fear them.</span>

 If we were able to extract the encounter parameters successfully
 we can query the `PokéApi` with them: